ariishaat/toDoApp/README.md

 ### Quick Overview

 I've wanted to learn Swift for a while, so I started with this simple To-Do list iOS app for iPhones.
+Users can add a new to-do list item, check off a completed item or delete an item.
 I used SwiftData as the DB framework.

 ------------------------